LionelDraghi/bbt/README.md

 Lets consider a slightly more complete example :
 ![simple example](image-2.png)

 (Markdown source [here](docs/examples/rpl_case_insensitivity.md))

 We have :

-1. An `Overview` header and a first text
+1. An "Overview" header and a first text
    All this is ignored, because :
    - bbt processes **only** Gherkin headers *# Features*, *# Background*, and *# Scenario* or *# Example*.

    - bbt considers all lines as comment, except Step lines.
-So the following
+So line
      > `rpl` is a utility...

-     will be ignored too.
+     is ignored too.

    bbt staying out of the way, you're free to use almost without constraints markdown to draft nice documentations.